BrianWill/japanese_vocab/README.md

 ## TODO

-- move dictionaries from mongo to a custom serialized format? or JSON?
-    - reload entries only when request rather than keeping in memory?
+- reload entries bson only when needed by request rather than keeping in memory?

-- test: when adding words, filter out some parts of speech (see displayStory())
-    - filter out parts of speech of existing word set

 - click word in drill list to sort it to top/active (sometimes curious and want to skip ahead to see def of word down the list)